azulzaietz/gcc-conversational_ai_analytics/infra-as-code/README.md

 9. Run the bash scripts in the Utils folder. `bash utils/update-settings.sh` to change the template to a project level.
 10. Run the [analyze settings](utils/analyze-setting.sh) in the Utils folder with `bash utils/analyze-setting.sh` to update the analysis annotator settings for CCAI Insights.
 11. Create the tables for feedback, CCAI export and staging according to [create-tables.sql](utils/create-tables.sql). **Important**: It is recommended to create the export table by manually exporting in CCAI as schema might change, clone the table for staging and modify `MERGE` in [export](modules/ingest-pipeline/cf-export-to-bq-incremental/lib.py).
-Only create the external table for the parquet file if it exists in the bucket `insmed-ingest-record-bucket`.
+Only create the external table for the parquet file if it exists in the bucket `ingest-record-bucket`.

 ## Dual project settings
 Project is configure to work as a single project or dual project.
 Audio file processing and transcription which includes PII would be part of `project_id` whereas non-PII data would be deployed on the `ccai_insights_project_id`, which only includes CCAI and its export to BigQuery